About Us

 Gabryel Smith

 Gabryel Smith is a violinist, archivist, and music historian based in New York City.
-An active freelance violinist since 2009, he performs regularly in chamber and orchestral settings as a member of ALTA and the String Orchestra of Brooklyn.
-He holds a dual degree in Violin Performance and History from New York University, where he studied with Stephanie Chase and Naoko Tanaka, and has also appeared as a teaching artist and faculty member at the String Music Festival in Beverly, Massachusetts.
-Alongside his performing life, he serves as Director of Archives and Exhibitions for the New York Philharmonic, where he has curated more than 50 public programs and exhibitions in New York and internationally, and he also teaches on the extension faculty at The Juilliard School.
+An active freelance violinist since 2009, he performs regularly in chamber and orchestral settings.
+He holds a dual degree in Violin Performance and History from New York University, where he studied with Stephanie Chase, and an MA in American History and Archives from NYU's Gallatin School.
+He serves as Director of Archives and Exhibitions for the New York Philharmonic, where he has curated more than 50 public programs and exhibitions in New York and internationally, and he also teaches on the extension faculty at The Juilliard School.